dgraph-io/dgraph-docs/content/dgraph-overview.md

 +++
 title = "Dgraph Database Overview" description = "Introduction to Dgraph Database.
-Dgraph is a horizontally scalable and distributed GraphQL database that you can run on-premises, in your cloud infrastructure, or fully-managed (hosted).
-Learn Dgraph and GraphQL terms from our glossary."
+Dgraph is a horizontally scalable and distributed GraphQL database that you can run on-premises, in your cloud infrastructure, or fully-managed (hosted)."
 [menu.main]
     name = "Dgraph Overview"
     identifier = "overview"